zendesk/sell-zaf-app-scaffold/README.md

 If your app uses OAuth or secure settings, you can keep testing it locally after installing it remotely.

 1. Install the app as a private app in Zendesk Sell.
 See [Installing a private app in Zendesk Sell](#installing-a-private-app-in-zendesk-sell)
-2. Navigate to the app's root folder in your command-line tool and start the local ZAT server with an option named app-id:
+2. Navigate to the app's root folder in your command-line tool and start the local ZCLI server with an option named app-id:

    ```bash
    npm run server -- --app-id=1234